mapl/documentation/opinionated.rst

 - Managing schema migrations with Sqlite is painful.
 - Postgresql is powerful, rock solid and battle tested.
 - Postgresql is a great independent open source software.
-- Miniflux uses *hstore/jsonb/inet* data types, window functions, and handles user timezones with Postgres.
+- Miniflux uses *hstore/jsonb/inet* data types, window functions, full-text search and handles user timezones with Postgres.

 Why no Javascript framework?
 ----------------------------

 Miniflux uses Javascript only where it's necessary.

-- Rendering templates server side is so simple and fast enough for that kind of application.
+- Rendering templates server side is very simple and fast enough for that kind of application.
 - Using Javascript frameworks increase complexity.
 - The Javascript ecosystem is moving all the time, sticking to the standard is probably more sustainable.
+- Having too many dependencies is painful to maintain and update on the long term.

 Why only ECMAScript 6?
 ----------------------